jul-sh/clipkitty/README.md

    For large items, the row snippet and highlight analysis come from the best matching chunk, not from the top of the document.
 That makes results more legible and avoids wasting time analyzing irrelevant parts of large content on the hot path.
 When a full preview is opened, those chunk-local highlights are mapped back into full-document offsets.

 The important idea is that search quality does not come from doing expensive work on everything.
 It comes from doing cheap work to find plausible candidates, then doing expensive work only where it can change what the user sees.

-### Problems This Solves

-- **Typos without brute force:** trigram recall finds `improt` when the stored text says `import`.
-- **Scale without truncation:** large items stay fully searchable without forcing every query to scan their full text.
-- **Large documents stop polluting common queries:** a 1 MB document no longer ranks highly just because it contains `error` 300 times.
-- **Relevant previews:** snippets come from the matched region instead of the first lines of a huge paste.
-- **Useful highlighting:** highlighted regions reflect where the match actually happened, including inside large documents.
-- **Stable latency:** the hot path is bounded by chunk size and head size, not by total bytes in the worst matching documents.